 "No officer or employee of the state or any of its political subdivisions" may sell to any other officer or employee of the state or political subdivision any state property, except under specified conditions.
-Conditions and procedures for an allowed sale include: reasonable public notice; sale by public auction or by sealed bid to the highest responsible bidder; purchaser uninvolved in the auction or bid process; limit of one motor vehicle annually.
+Conditions and procedures for an allowed sale include reasonable public notice at a public auction or by sealed bid to the highest responsible bidder if the purchaser is uninvolved in the auction or bid process.
+A public employee may purchase not more than one motor vehicle annually.
 Violation is a misdemeanor.

-"No employee of the state...in direct contact with suppliers or potential suppliers to the state..., or who may directly or indirectly influence a purchasing decision or contract by establishing specifications, testing purchased products, evaluating contracted services, or who otherwise has official involvement in the purchasing or contracting process may: (1) have any financial interest or have any personal beneficial interest directly or indirectly in contracts or purchase orders for goods or services used by, or purchased for resale or furnished to a department or agency of the state...; or (2) accept directly or indirectly from a person, firm, or corporation to which a contract or purchase order has been or may be, awarded, a rebate, gift, money, or anything of value other than items of nominal value.
+"No employee of the state...in direct contact with suppliers or potential suppliers to the state..., or who may directly or indirectly influence a purchasing decision or contract by establishing specification, testing purchased products, evaluating contracted services, or who otherwise has official involvement in the purchasing or contracting process may: (1) have any financial interest or have any personal beneficial interest directly or indirectly in contracts or purchase orders for goods or services used by, or purchased for resale or furnished to a department or agency of the state...; or (2) accept directly or indirectly from a person, firm, or corporation to which a contract or purchase order has been or may be, awarded, a rebate, gift, money, or anything of value other than items of nominal value.
 No such employee may further accept any promise, obligation, or contract for future reward."
 A violation is a misdemeanor.